Table of contents

 Specials (The battle for Trionfey)

 Suit-based specials are a way to introduce unique playing styles into the game.
 To play with specials, each player collects tribute counters during the game.
-Up to 7 counters can be stored.
-During the game, you receive 1 tribute counter every time you reserve one or more of your own cards.
-You reserve your cards when you perform any of the following: (Combine, substitute, or discard).
-This does not include cards reserved when an oponent attacks you.
+Up to 7 counters may be stored.
+During the game, you receive 1 tribute counter every time you discard one or more of your own cards.
+You discard your cards when you perform any of the following: (Combine, substitute, or discard).
+This does not include cards discarded when an oponent attacks you.
 A player may trade in 3 tribute counters to perform a suit-based special:

 - (Spades) Jokers wild: During your main phase, you may spend 3 tribute counters to place a joker onto the draw pile face-up.
-The joker is wild and may enter the front line as any combat card.
+The joker is wild and may enter play as any combat card.
 The joker may be the result of an attack, combination, or even be played at the end of turn.
-Anytime the joker is reserved (from hand or the front line), instead remove the joker from the game.
+Anytime the joker is discarded (from hand or from play), instead remove the joker from the game.
 This special enables same value combinations for example: 2+2, 5+5, etc. You may not return a joker to hand as a result of combination.
 More than one joker may be placed on top of the deck so long as the player spends 3 tribute counters for each joker.

 - (Hearts) Reverse fano: During your main phase, you may spend 3 tribute counters to reverse the direction of the attack arrows for one attack.
 Normally combat cards can attack 3 of the other 6 combat cards.
 With this special, a card may attack any number.
 For example, 3 can normally attack a 4 for a 6 (3 -> 4 : 6) but the special will allow the 3 to attack the 6 if the player has a 4 (3 -> 6 : 4).

-- (Clubs) Oversum: During your main phase, you may spend 3 tribute counters to combine any two front line cards for a card in hand with a value less than the sum of the combined cards.
-When a player combines using this special they are not rewarded a tribute counter.
+- (Clubs) Oversum: During your main phase, you may spend 3 tribute counters to combine any two cards in play for a card in hand with a value less than the sum of the combined cards.
+When a player combines using this special for a prestige card, they are not rewarded a tribute counter for the combine.
+Combining for a combat card will reward a tribute counter.
 For example, a player may combine a 5 and 6 for any combat or prestige card (5 + 6 = 11).

-- (Diamonds) Perfect defense: During your end turn step, you may spend 3 tribute counters to play a combat card onto the front line face down.
+- (Diamonds) Perfect defense: During your end turn step, you may spend 3 tribute counters to play a combat card face down.
 The face down card can not be attacked while it remains face down.
-The player may flip the card face up any time during their main phase.
-Once the card is flipped face up, it may be used to combine or attack but will remain face up until it is removed from the front line.
-During the opponents turn, if the opponent were to attack a different card, the face-down card may be reserved (face-down) instead of the attacked card.
+The player may flip the card face up any time.
+Once the card is flipped face up, it may be used to combine or attack but will remain face up until it is removed from play.
+During the opponents turn, if the opponent were to attack a different card, the face-down card may be discarded (face-down) instead of the attacked card.

 Example 1 (attacking):

 Hearts has a 4 in play and their opponent (spades) has a 6 in play.
 Hearts may attack the 6 of spades with their 4 if they have a 3 in hand (4 -> 6 : 3).
-When hearts attacks, their 4 and the 6 of spades are sent to their respective reserve piles and the 3 of hearts is placed onto their front line from hand.
+When hearts attacks, their 4 and the 6 of spades are sent to their respective discard piles and the 3 of hearts is placed into play from hand.

 Example 2 (combine -> attack):

 Combining may be used strategically to set up a subsequent attack or a second combination.
 In this example we will see why you may want to combine for a combat card (ace-7).
-It is hearts turn and they have an ace and 4 in play while the opponent (spades) has a 3, 6, 8, and 10 on their front line.
+It is hearts turn and they have an 1 and 4 in play while the opponent (spades) has a 3, 6, 8, and 10 in play.
 The hearts player is pretty certain spades has the 9 in hand, which is the last prestige card they need for a promotion and a win.
 Hearts draws and their hand now consists of 2, 5, and 10.
-At first glance, hearts can not attack the 6 or the 3 of spades with their ace or 4.
-However, hearts may combine the ace and 4 for the 5 (in hand) and return the ace to hand.
-Now hearts may attack the 6 of spades with their 5 (5 -> 6 : ace).
-The 6 of spades and the 5 of hearts are sent to their respective reserve piles while the ace of hearts is placed once again into play.
+At first glance, hearts can not attack the 6 or the 3 of spades with their 1 or 4.
+However, hearts may combine the 1 and 4 for the 5 (in hand) and return the 1 to hand.
+Now hearts may attack the 6 of spades with their 5 (5 -> 6 : 1).
+The 6 of spades and the 5 of hearts are sent to their respective discard piles while the 1 of hearts is placed once again into play.
 This move prevents the opponent from winning the game next turn at the cost of the 4 of hearts.

 Example 3 (advanced):

 In this example we will see how a player can combo attack/combine 3 times to draw a new hand.
 To start, hearts draws up to three cards and their hand now consists of 4, 3, and 8.
-Hearts already has an ace, 5, and 7 on their front line.
-Their first instinct might be to combine the ace and 7 for their prestige card in hand (8).
+Hearts already has a 1, 5, and 7 in play.
+Their first instinct might be to combine the 1 and 7 for their prestige card in hand (8).
 However, they take a step back to examine the opponents (spades) playing field.
 The opponent has a 2 and 6 of spades in play and may be wanting to combine for an 8 next turn as well.
-Instead of combining ace and 7 immediately for their 8, hearts chooses to attack the 2 of spades with their ace.
-The attack removes both cards and hearts replaces their ace with the 4 in hand (1 -> 2 -> 4).
+Instead of combining 1 and 7 immediately for their 8, hearts chooses to attack the 2 of spades with their 1.
+The attack removes both cards and hearts replaces their 1 with the 4 in hand (1 -> 2 -> 4).
 Next, hearts attacks the 6 of spades with their 4, removing both cards and replacing their 4 with the 3 in hand (4 -> 6 -> 3).
 Finally, hearts combines their 5 and 3 for the prestige card (8) in hand.
-Hearts chooses to reserve both of the combined cards which prompts them to draw 3 new cards and continue playing.
+Hearts chooses to discard both of the combined cards which prompts them to draw 3 new cards and continue playing.
 This sequence of moves not only results in the prestige card (8) but also seriously damages the opponent’s playing field--removing all of their cards and preventing them from combining next turn for a prestige card.